Martin, K. Working Paper. Privacy Myths and Mistakes: Paradoxes, tradeoffs, and the omnipotent consumer.

 However, by avoiding these mistakes and recognizing that individuals have always had legitimate privacy interests in information that is disclosed and that firms are responsible for whether and how they respect those privacy interests – I illuminate a path for future research into privacy practice and policy.

-- Martin, K., Nissenbaum, H., & Shmatikov, V. Accepted.
+Martin, K., Nissenbaum, H., & Shmatikov, V. Forthcoming.
 No Cookies for You!: Evaluating the Promises of Big Tech’s ‘Privacy-Enhancing’ Techniques.
 Georgetown Journal of Law and Technology. (appendix).

-We examine three common principles underlying a slew of “privacy-enhancing” techniques recently deployed or scheduled for deployment by big tech companies: (1) limiting access to personal data by third parties; (2) using inferences and minimizing use and retention of raw data; and (3) personal data never leaving users’ device.
-Our article challenges these principles, but not on the grounds that techniques offered to implement them fail to achieve their stated goals.
-Instead, we argue that the principles themselves fall short when the technique does not address privacy violating behavior.
+We examine three common principles underlying a slew of ’privacy-enhancing’ techniques recently deployed or scheduled for deployment by big tech companies: (1) limiting access to personal data by third-parties, (2) using inferences and minimizing use and retention of raw data, and (3) ensuring personal data never leaving users’ device.
+Our Article challenges these principles, but not on the grounds that techniques offered to implement them fail to achieve their stated goals.
+Instead, we argue that the principles themselves fall short when the privacy-enhancing technique does not address privacy-violating behavior.
 Through philosophical analysis and technical scrutiny, we reveal the misalignment between the principles and a sound conception of privacy.
 We reinforce our findings empirically with a series of factorial vignette user studies, which demonstrate a surprising gap between the principles and users’ actual privacy expectations.
 The most general conclusion that can be derived from our findings is that any effort to create successful privacy-enhancing systems must start with the explicit adoption of a meaningful conception of privacy.

 Martin, K. 2024.
 Privacy, Platforms, and the Honeypot Problem.
 Harvard Journal of Law and Technology.